adri27info/Flowio/README.md

 4. Inside your development environment, you can start the app in two ways:

-   1. Navigate to the utils directory at the root of the project and run the start.sh script to launch the app.
+   1. First way: Navigate to the utils directory at the root of the project and run the start.sh script to launch the app.
 To stop the app, use the down.sh script.

-   2. Navigate first to the backend directory and run:
+   2. Second way: Navigate first to the backend directory and run:

    ```sh
    docker-compose up -d